Permian-Triassic Extinction Event

 About 252 million years ago the greatest extinction event in the history of Planet Earth occurred.
 It wasn't an overnight thing, some estimates say the Great Dying happened in pulses spread over about 9 million years.
 However it was, geologists have dated the end of the event pretty closely and it is now the end of the Paleozoic Era and beginning of the Mesozoic Era, end of the Permian Age and beginning of the Triassic.

-The story is long and convoluted, much of it hypothesis and theory put forth to explain some of the mysteries turned up in the record in the rocks.
+The story is long and convoluted, much of it hypothesis and theory put forth to explain some of the mysteries turned up through explorations of the record in the rocks.
 Central to most accounts was a massive volcanic event in central Siberia that became known as the Siberian Traps.
 One conjecture is that a massive asteroid impacted the Earth in Wilkes Land, part of what is now Antarctica.
 Immediately opposite on the globe is the area of the Siberian Traps.
 The name comes from a Swedish word meaning "stairs" and stair-like formations are typical of basalt flows.
 The lava flows went on for about a million years.
 Portions of the flows were explosive, too.
 It is postulated the lava began forest fires that ravaged the supercontinent and removed much of the vegetation from the surface of the Earth.
 What was left was drenched in acidic rain (due to the high amounts of carbon dioxide and methane in the air) that washed into the acidic seas surrounding (and flowing into the cracks) the breakup of the Pangaea supercontinent.